-We have a lease of 13,981 square feet of office space at 900 East Hamilton Avenue, Campbell, California, or the Campbell Lease.
+We have a lease of 13,981 square feet of office space at 900 East Hamilton Avenue, Campbell, California (the "Campbell Lease").
 The Campbell Lease has an initial term of approximately 58 months, commencing on December 27, 2016, with a beginning annual rental rate of \$3.10 per rentable square foot, subject to agreed-upon increases.
 We received an abatement of the monthly rent for the first four months on the lease term.
 We have one option to extend the lease term for two years at the fair market rental rate then prevailing as detailed in the Campbell Lease.
+Beginning in August 2018, we also rent a small office space in Morristown, New Jersey with a rental period through August 2020.